balderdashy/sails-docs/reference/websockets/sails.io.js/io.socket.md

 </script>
 ```

-### Methods and properties
+### Properties

-See the [SailsSocket methods reference] for a full list of methods and properties available on `io.socket`.
+See the [SailsSocket properties reference]() for a full list of properties available on `io.socket`.

+### Methods

+For basic server communication and event listening methods, see the other `io.socket.*` pages in this section.
+For advanced methods involving server connection, see the [SailsSocket advanced methods reference]().